Deci-AI/super-gradients/documentation/source/Checkpoints.md

         trainer.train(model=model, training_params=train_params, train_loader=train_dataloader, valid_loader=valid_dataloader)
    ```

-Then at the end of training, our `ckpt_root_dir` contents will look similar to:
+Then at the end of the training, our `ckpt_root_dir` contents will look similar to the following:

 ```
 my_checkpoints_folder